utksi/utksi.github.io/_posts/2024-12-12-wannier_elf.md

 In terms of implementation, the electron density and its gradient can be constructed as:

 {% highlight python %}

-# Process the wannier function.
+# Process the wannier function

 for i, wf in enumerate(self.wannier_data):
     self.logger.info(
         f"Processing Wannier function {i+1}/{len(self.wannier_data)}"